qragsda80/Engineering_4_Notebook/README.md

 &nbsp;

 ## Shoutout to Shrey Panicker and Elias Zell for their contributions to this Notebook.
-It couldn't have been done withou out you two... ;)
+It couldn't have been done without out you two... ;)
 All wiring diagrams are originally theirs.
 Check them out on Github [@shrey45](https://github.com/shrey45/Engineering_4_Notebook) and [ezell38](https://github.com/ezell38/Engineering_4_Notebook)!